Day in History: Jadwiga is Crowned King of Poland

 Jogaila remained King of Poland until his death 35 years later: such was his love and regard for Jadwiga, then when his first-born child (and intended heir to the throne) with his third wife was born, he named her Hedwig in honour of the deceased Queen.

-Tagged Biography, Coronation, Hungary, Jadwiga of Poland, Jogaila of Lithuania, Lithuania, Monarchy, Poland, Queen Regnant, Sainthood.
+Tagged Biography, Coronation, Hungary, Jadwiga of Poland, Lithuania, Monarchy, Poland, Queen Regnant, Sainthood, Władysław II Jagiełło of Poland.